3 Fool-Proof Ways to Market Your Lawn Care Business

 The standard size of 4 by 9 inches typically costs around 8 to 10 cents apiece for 5,000 pieces.
-Another option is flyers which can be distributed on cars and on message boards in stores and shops throughout your local community.
+Another option is to create flyers that can be distributed on cars and on message boards in stores and shops throughout your local community.

 3. Turn Your Truck Into a Billboard